-The options outstanding at 30 June 2015 under this arrangement are as follows:

-- 50,000 options were issued in May 2012 with an exercise price of \$2.07 each, exercisable upon meeting the conditions below in May 2016.
+There are no options outstanding at 30 June 2016 under this arrangement.
+50,000 options issued in May 2012 with an exercise price of \$2.07 each were exercised in May 2016 upon meeting the conditions below:

 Under the Share Scheme, Delegat, a wholly owned subsidiary of the Parent, provided a loan facility to the subscribers for an amount equal to the issue price.
 The employee acquired both legal and beneficial ownership in the shares from the date of issue.
-The shares are subject to restrictions for a period of 48 months after the date of issue, which restricts the employee from selling, offering for sale, agreeing to sell, transferring, granting any interest in the shares, or otherwise encumbering the shares without the prior approval of the Board of Directors of the Parent.
+The shares were subject to restrictions for a period of 48 months after the date of issue, which restricted the employee from selling, offering for sale, agreeing to sell, transferring, granting any interest in the shares, or otherwise encumbering the shares without the prior approval of the Board of Directors of the Parent.

-Dividends paid on these shares are for the benefit of employees, however the employees have agreed that the dividends are paid directly to Delegat to reduce the employee's loan balance with Delegat.
+Dividends paid on these shares are for the benefit of employees, however the employees agreed that the dividends are paid directly to Delegat to reduce the employee's loan balance with Delegat.